 Students who enroll in school after auditions, tryouts, elections and membership recruitments are often eliminated from activities that promote socialization and connectedness to their new school community.
 Often their skills and talents are not recognized or developed or are placed on "hold" because they are seen as transient or having arrived "too late."
-Organizations such as the National Honor Society permit local entrance requirements that can eliminate students even when they have been members in their previous school.
+Organizations such as the National Honor Society permit local entrance to military affiliated children when they were members in their previous school.

-REDUNDANT OR MISSED ENTRANCE/EXIT TESTING
+REDUNDANT OR MISSED ENTRANCE/ EXIT TESTING